They say “You’re welcome,” even before you’ve said thank you.

 At the Moulay Idriss market square, we were possibly having the best meal until then in Morocco (pickled olives, tangy kefta…you see, we need spice!) but I was more occupied by the hotelkeeper on the other side of the road.
 He was waving for patrons to come in to eat something at his shop and he did this for the entire hour we were there, but no one went in.
 I watched as he finally gave up and sat down.
 The road had quite a few eateries, and most of them were empty.
 Moulay Idriss is a fairly small town and not top of a tourist’s itinerary, and I wondered how these guys made ends meet.
 Our restaurant was teeming with people.
 We saw people, decided it must be a good place to eat and went in.
 I guess that was true for the others there as well.
 Reviews beget reviews, after all.

 We used Authentic Sahara shared desert tour for the next three days.
+But there are plenty equally good.
+Write to them and bargain for the best price.

 Day 4: Fes, Ifran, Cedar Forest, Midelt, Ziz Valley, Merzouga